mohanadkaleia/azan/README.md

 pip install -r requirements.txt
 ```

-* Pygame:

-Raspberry pi comes loaded with Pygame, for other platforms please follow Pygame's docs to isntall it: https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation

 #### Configure the app:
 To configure the app, navigate to `config.py` and set the `city`, `state`, and other configurations, example:
 ```sh